245 Total complaints

 Crash: No Fire: No Unknown

-Aug 2025 ELECTRICAL SYSTEM,ENGINE,FUEL/PROPULSION SYSTEM This stalling issue has occurred three times so far, most recently on [XXX], while exiting [XXX] .
+Aug 2025 ELECTRICAL SYSTEM This stalling issue has occurred three times so far, most recently on [XXX], while exiting [XXX] .
 Each time, the stall happens when I attempt to accelerate after coming to a complete stop in traffic, at a light, or at a stop sign.
 When it occurs, the vehicle will not move forward, and multiple rapid warning messages appear on the dashboard.
 The only way to recover is to shift into Park, power the car off, and then restart the engine.
 After restarting, the vehicle will usually operate normally, allowing me to continue driving.
 I brought to VW Dealership Pasadena -- they have been unable to diagnose the cause of stalling!
 Text from Dealership below!
 This happened exiting the freeway this is very dangerous. +1 (818) 293-1855: we cleared all codes and going to give the car back to you for now-the recall adhesive needs to cure till end of the day-pick up at 4pm --Ron Hancock Volkswagen Pasadena +1 (818) 293-1855: NO-will have a plan of action and we can discuss --Ron Hancock Volkswagen Pasadena INFORMATION REDACTED PURSUANT TO THE FREEDOM OF INFORMATION ACT (FOIA), 5 U.S.C.
 552(B)(6)

 Incident: Aug 2025